 Since 2012, a particular focus on the rights of Indigenous and Afro-descendant women—who still face inadequate land tenure policies that typically disregard the importance of women’s access to land and fail to include them in decision-making processes—has resulted in the increased presence and role of women in decision-making spaces at all levels.
 Rights and Resources Initiative (RRI) is actively supporting coordination and information-sharing among women’s groups across the region to better advance their rights within national policy reforms, economic development, and climate change mitigation and adaptation efforts.

 Read more about our country-level work in Peru and Colombia below.

 Colombia’s fledgling peace process is under threat.
-Colombia has taken important steps toward recognizing the rights of Indigenous, Afro-descendants, and local communities, and in 2014, adopted constitutional decrees recognizing greater autonomy for Indigenous communities to manage their education systems, healthcare, and drinking water.
+Colombia has taken important steps toward recognizing the rights of Indigenous Peoples, Afro-descendant Peoples, and local communities, and in 2014, adopted constitutional decrees recognizing greater autonomy for Indigenous communities to manage their education systems, healthcare, and drinking water.
 The government also established legal mechanisms to secure their ancestral lands.
 After 50 years of internal conflict, the government finalized peace agreements with the FARC rebel group in 2016 that target 20 million hectares of land for distribution to peasant communities.
 However, the peace process remains under threat as implementation stagnates, and violence continues to climb across the country amidst new power vacuums.